 While the COVID-19 epidemic will pass and we will begin to recover as a society, sleep disorders will continue to remain at epidemic proportions.
 Unless, of course, we start to talk openly about them and better understand the huge knock-on effects they have on all aspects of our society.

-In this article, we’ll delve deep into the scientific literature to examine what could be causing so many of us to suffer with sleep disorders.
+In this article, we’ll delve deep into the scientific literature to examine what could be causing so many of us to experience sleep disorders.
 We’ll look at the effects they’re having on society as a whole and why we’re not talking openly enough about our sleep.

 We’ll also consider steps we can take to reduce the impact of sleep disorders and look at what we can do to ensure we all know how to get a good night’s sleep.